 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 In this section

-Our graduates are already employed but this qualification should enhance the prospects of further progression.
+Our graduates are already immersed in their professional lives but this qualification should enhance the prospects for further career progression.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.

 Where a course has additional mandatory expenses (in addition to tuition fees) we make every effort to highlight them above.
 We aim to provide students with the learning materials needed to support their studies.
 Our libraries are a valuable resource with an extensive collection of books and journals, as well as first-class facilities and IT equipment.
 Computer suites and free Wi-Fi are also available on each of the campuses.

 There are additional fees for graduation ceremonies, examination resits and library fines.

 Students choosing a period of paid work placement or study abroad as a part of their course should be aware that there may be additional travel and living costs, as well as tuition fees.